mafifi96/laravel-vue-spa-lms/README.md

 ## Second

-- After download the project in your prefer directory run following commands :
+- After download the project in your prefer directory ,
+- Create Database (lms) in your mysql ,
+- run following commands :
 ```
  composer install
  php artisan migrate